 You can find a recent article for the teaching work that I have been doing at the Communication Leadership Master’s program at University of Washington.

-Here is my most recent poster about how to create a more global classroom environment that I presented in this year’s Symposium on Teaching and Learning (April 19 2016).
+Here is a poster about how to create a more global classroom environment that I presented in this year’s Symposium on Teaching and Learning (April 19 2017).